enzo-project/enzo-e/doc/source/tests/boundary.rst

 Boundary Condition Tests
 ------------------------

-These tests check the various boundary conditions of the enzo-e code
+Runs an implosion problem on various boundary conditions in 2D and 3D.

 boundary_mixed-2d
 =================

-Tests boundary ``type=mixed`` in a 2D enviroment
+Tests boundary set to list of different boundary condition subgroups in a 2D enviroment.
+Boundary set to periodic on the x-axis and reflecting on the y-axis.

 boundary_outflow-2d